What are Temporary Orders in Texas Divorce?

 Protective orders are different and used in cases of violence, or if parties are fearful of violence.

-An award of property or custody on a temporary basis does not mean that property and custody will awarded in the same manner on a final basis.
-However, while temporary orders are not determinative of a final judgment, they often serve as important indicators of the relative strength or weakness of a case.
+An award of property or custody on a temporary basis does not mean that property and custody will be awarded in the same manner on a final basis.
+However, while temporary orders in Texas are not determinative of a final judgment, they often serve as important indicators of the relative strength or weakness of a case.
 If one parent is granted the right to determine the primary residence of the child on a temporary basis, it is more likely that they will receive primary custody on a final basis.

-Why are temporary orders necessary?
+Why are Temporary Orders necessary?

 In property cases, temporary orders ensure that all of the bills get paid and both parties have access to community funds.
 Often, parties are able to negotiate a temporary agreement, but if that is not possible, the issues will be presented to the judge.

 A Texas temporary order hearing takes place before a judge.
 The judge will hear evidence, usually in the form of testimony of the parties, prior to making a decision.
 You will likely be called as a witness and asked questions by your lawyer and your spouse’s lawyer that are relevant to the decision of filing the order.